How to Get Startup Ideas

 • Try stream-of-consciousness writing.
 A useful tool to get out of a mental rut, stream-of-consciousness writing allows you to follow every train of thought to new, creative heights.

 Remember when we were talking about identifying problems to come up with startup ideas?
 If you’ve identified a widespread problem or need, thinking creatively can help you generate solutions that are unique and impactful.
-The defining characteristic of startup companies is innovation.
+The defining characteristic of successful companies is innovation.
 Challenging the status quo to turn an industry on its head starts with creative thinking.

-Conduct Brainstorming Sessions
+4. Conduct Brainstorming Sessions

 Brainstorming is a popular business tool to generate ideas for one reason: it works.
 If you haven’t already conducted brainstorming sessions individually or with a group, it's time to give it a try.
 Brainstorming can be done by creating lists, mind maps, or simply writing ideas on a piece of paper.
 The right way to brainstorm is the most effective method for you.